-- Overarching Challenge: State explicitly which overarching challenge(s) in breast cancer the proposed research will address.
-Describe how a deep, definitive dive into the overarching challenge(s) or fundamental issue in breast cancer will ask, answer, or address the issue in a manner that has not yet been attempted and will fundamentally and significantly transform and disrupt the current breast cancer landscape. - Central Hypothesis: State the consortium's central hypothesis to be tested. - Projects and Objectives: Briefly explain the consortium's proposed projects that will each be led by the Consortium Director and Project Team PIs and explain the objective(s) to be reached by each project.
+Overarching Challenge: State explicitly which overarching challenge(s) in breast cancer the proposed research will address.
+Describe how a deep, definitive dive into the overarching challenge(s) or fundamental issue in breast cancer will ask, answer, or address the issue in a manner that has not yet been attempted and will fundamentally and significantly transform and disrupt the current breast cancer landscape.

+- Central Hypothesis: State the consortium's central hypothesis to be tested. - Projects and Objectives: Briefly explain the consortium's proposed projects that will each be led by the Consortium Director and Project Team PIs and explain the objective(s) to be reached by each project.
 Explain how the projects form a coherent plan to address the consortium's central hypothesis.
 Identify the key points of interaction between the projects and how such interaction will create synergy to address the overarching challenge more effectively than if the projects were conducted independently.

-Consortia should have at least four, but no more than five, project teams each investigating different projects.
+Consortia should have at least four, but no more than five, project teams, each investigating different projects.
 One project team will be led by the Consortium Director and the remaining three or four project teams will be led by Project Team PIs.

-For each proposed project, provide the following details using this outline.
+For each proposed project (either four or five total with one led by the Consortium Director), provide the following details using this outline.
 Start each project on a separate page: